Asta Olivia Nordenhof

 Asta Olivia Nordenhof (born 1988) is a Danish poet and novelist.
-She studied at the Danish Academy of Creative Writing, where she now teaches.
+She studied at the Danish Academy of Creative Writing, where she was teaching 2015–2022.

 Nordenhof published her debut novel Et ansigt til Emily (A Face for Emily) in 2011, a patchwork- novel about the love between two women which won the Munch-Christensen’s Debutant Prize.

 In 2013, she published her critically acclaimed poetry collection Det nemme og det ensomme (The Easiness and the Loneliness) which won Montanas Literary Award that same year.
 Det nemme og det ensomme has been translated to Norwegian, Swedish (published by Modernista) and English (published by Open Letter Books).